Because you’ll always make better decisions with better information.

 Website corrections: [email protected]

-Keira Nothaft, director of digital innovation at The Arizona Republic/azcentral.com and Street Scout co-founder.
+Keira Nothaft, director of digital innovation at the USA Today Network and Street Scout co-founder.

 As a journalist, every day I revel in the pursuit of finding and telling the truth, informing the public, and holding leaders accountable.
 I'm driven by the desire to help people make sense of the world and maybe, be compelled to make the world a little bit better.